-The Board of Directors met four times during the 2005 fiscal year.
+The Board of Directors met four times during the 2006 fiscal year.
 Each Director attended at least 75% of the meetings of the Board of Directors and committees on which such Director served.
 The Board of Directors' committees include an Audit Committee and an Organization, Compensation and Nominating Committee.
 The charters for each of these committees are available on the Company's website at www.bassettfurniture.com.
 It is the policy of the Company that Directors should attend annual meetings of stockholders.
-A regular meeting of the Board of Directors is scheduled in conjunction with the annual meeting, and all Directors attended last year's annual meeting.
+A regular meeting of the Board of Directors is scheduled in conjunction with the annual meeting, and all Directors attended last year's annual meeting except for the Hon.
+William Wampler, Jr., whose duties at a session of the Virginia Senate precluded his attendance.